History of film technology: 1831–1848: Early stroboscopic animation

 On 21 January 1831, Michael Faraday introduced an experiment with a rotating cardboard disc with concentric series of apertures that represented cogwheels of different sizes and different amounts of cogs.
 When looking at a mirror through the holes of one series of apertures, that "wheel" seemed to stand still while the others would appear to move around with different velocities or in opposite directions.

 In January 1833, Joseph Plateau, who had been working on similar experiments for years, published a letter about his recently discovered slotted disc inspired by Faraday's input.
 The illustrated example of a pirouetting dancer demonstrated that if drawings of successive phases of a scene or object in motion replaced the apertures in Faraday's experiment, they would give the impression of fluent motion when viewed in the mirror through the slots.
 Plateau's Fantascope became better known as the Phénakisticope and its principle would form the basis for many later motion picture technologies (including cinematography).
 The possibilities of the Fantascope were limited to the short loops of images that could be drawn or printed on a cardboard circle, but Plateau suggested in a letter to Faraday that the principle might find modified applications in, for instance, phantasmagoria.

 In May 1833, Simon Stampfer published his Stroboscopische Scheiben that were very similar to Plateau's Fantascope discs.
-In a booklet issued later that year, he explained the stroboscopic animation principles and stated to have discovered the technique in December 1832 soon after repeating Faraday's experiments.
-Stampfer also suggested several variations, including a cylinder (similar to the later zoetrope), a long paper or canvas strip looped around two parallel rollers to enable longer theatre scenes (somewhat similar to film) and a theater-like frame (much like the later praxinoscope theatre).
+He claimed to have discovered the technique soon after reading about Faraday's experiments in December 1832.
+In a booklet issued later in 1883 with a new edition of the discs, Stampfer explained the principles of stroboscopic animation, which depends on the fast irregular interruptions of light coming from the observed objects before it enters the eyes.
+The interruptions allow unnoticed replacement of a certain figure by a similar one that will be interpreted as the same figure, while the vision seems to continue despite these interruptions if these are sufficiently short and regular (shorter than the duration of the impressions of the pictures.
+Stampfer pointed out that narrower apertures gave darker images (as later established in the Talbot-Plateau law), but that the loss of light needed to be balanced with increased washing out of the contours of the fast-moving pictures with wider apertures.
+He realised that the pictures should ideallly remain motionless while visible, but doubted that any mechanism could stop and start the transport fast enough.
 Because most movements in nature could not be "fixed in their individual moments", Stampfer promoted careful analysis of motion and strict division into regular phases for accurate motion designs.
+Stampfer also suggested several variations of the technology, including a cylinder (similar to the later zoetrope), a long paper or canvas strip looped around two parallel rollers to enable longer theatre scenes (somewhat similar to film) and a theater-like frame (much like the later praxinoscope theatre).
 In the April 1833 patent application for the stroboscope discs, Stampfer and publisher Matthias Trentsensky had also suggested stroboscopic presentation of transparent pictures (which were commonly used for magic lantern projection).